-- Setting Server Policies on page 85 - Queue Configuration on page 85
+- Setting Server Policies on page 93 - Queue Configuration on page 93

-Setting min_threads and max threads
+Setting min_threads and max_threads

 There are two threadpools in TORQUE, one for background tasks and one for incoming requests from the MOMs and through the API (client commands, Moab, and so forth).
-The min_threads on page 243 and max_threads on page 243 parameters control the number of total threads used for both, not for each individually.
+The min_threads on page 255 parameters control the number of total threads used for both, not for each individually.
 The incoming requests' threadpool has three-quarters of min_threads for its minimum, and three-quarters of max_threads for its maximum, with the background pool receiving the other one-quarter.